johndoe31415/pdfminify/README.md

 there are no guarantees regarding the resulting PDF -- please check for yourself if the results still behave identical to your source version.

+# Requirements
+pdfminify needs at least Python 3.5.
+It furthermore uses ImageMagick (concretely, the identify and convert tools) It uses the former to determine the width, height, colorspace and bits per component of image files and the latter to convert images from PNM (the internal format that pdfminify is capable of writing natively) to JPEG.

 # Acknowledgment
 pdfminify uses the Toy Parser Generator (TPG) of Christophe Delord (http://cdsoft.fr/tpg/).
 It is included (tpg.py file) and licensed under the